DC Business License: Everything You Need to Know

 The Department of Consumer and Regulatory Affairs does not require a business license from all DC businesses; some businesses need to obtain only a Basic Business License.

 There are fees for standard business license application and renewal; however, operating without having a business license first will cost you more.

 Depending on the type of business that you have, a specific license will be needed.

-If you think that a tax ID number is sufficient and that you should be exempt and not required to get a DC basic business license, you may file an Exemption Request Certificate form of the Department of Consumer and Regulatory Affairs (DCRA) available on their website.
+If you think that a tax ID number is sufficient and that you should be exempt and not required to get a DC basic business license, you may file an Exemption Request Certificate form with the Department of Consumer and Regulatory Affairs (DCRA) that is available on their website.